Pancheble/DDC-AMC/README.md

 This motivates a multi-view formulation: instead of committing to a single representation, we align complementary views of the same signal in a shared embedding space.
 CLIP (Radford et al., 2021) demonstrated that contrastive alignment across very different modalities can produce strong and transferable representations.
 In our setting, the two views are deterministic projections of the same physical waveform, which makes the alignment problem more principled and exact than the image-text case.

-We ask: **can contrastive alignment between Constellation and FFT representations produce AMC features that are simultaneously robust to distortions affecting either domain independently?**
+We ask: **can contrastive alignment between an IQ point set encoder and an FFT encoder produce AMC features that are simultaneously robust to distortions affecting either domain independently?**

 Our contributions are:

-1. We propose **DDC-AMC**, the first CLIP-style cross-domain contrastive framework for AMC that aligns Constellation Diagram and FFT Power Spectrum encoders in a shared embedding space, without any external pretrained encoder.
+1. We propose **DDC-AMC**, the first CLIP-style cross-domain contrastive framework for AMC that aligns a permutation-invariant IQ point set encoder and an FFT Power Spectrum encoder in a shared embedding space, without any external pretrained encoder.
-2. We formalize same-signal $(C_i, F_i)$ pairs as exact positive pairs for contrastive learning, grounded in the physical relationship between the IQ and frequency domains.
+2. We formalize same-signal $(C_i, F_i)$ pairs — where $C_i$ is a raw IQ point set and $F_i$ is its corresponding FFT spectrum — as exact positive pairs for contrastive learning, grounded in the physical relationship between the IQ and frequency domains.
 3. We introduce a dual-loss objective that jointly optimizes cross-domain alignment and supervised modulation classification in a single training loop.
 4. We design a distortion-specific evaluation protocol and show that the dual-domain model recovers performance in conditions where each single-domain baseline individually degrades.